-Documentation demonstrating that the calibration exceeds the accuracy of the reported value must be available. - 15.4.6.2.2 A guide for measurement uncertainty is located at Quantifying Uncertainty in Analytical Measurement. - 15.4.6.2.3 The uncertainty estimate must be part of the validation plan.
+- 15.4.6.2.1 The uncertainty estimate must be part of the validation plan.
 One possible approach to calculating uncertainty is deriving a standard deviation from measurement data.
 It will need to be determined in the validation plan the number of replicate data needed.
 From the replicate data the population standard deviation would be calculated.
 The confidence interval of 95.5% will be used so the estimation of uncertainty is +/- 2 population standard deviations from the mean.
 The estimate of uncertainty would be stated.
-The chances are 95.5 in 100 that the error is less than /- 2 std dev. - 15.4.6.2.4 If an analytical method is found to have bias, this must also be factored into the estimation of uncertainty.
+The chances are 95.5 in 100 that the error is less than +/- 2 std dev. - 15.4.6.2.2 If an analytical method is found to have bias, this must also be factored into the estimation of uncertainty.
 A publication that gives guidance on this can be referenced at http://nvl.nist.gov/pub/nistpubs/jres/102/5/j25phi.pdf

-- 15.4.6.2.5 The uncertainty level may be recalculated and updated as more data becomes available from using the procedures.
-If the uncertainty level is recalculated it would be submitted as an amendment to the validation study. - 15.4.6.2.6 Each analytical method from which quantitative results are reported shall contain instructions for reporting the uncertainty of measurement. - 5.4.6.3 When estimating measurement uncertainty, all significant sources of uncertainty in the given situation are taken into account using accepted methods of analysis.
+- 15.4.6.2.3 The uncertainty level may be updated as more data becomes available from using the procedures.
+The updates will be centrally stored in the laboratory. - 15.4.6.2.4 Each analytical method from which quantitative results are reported shall contain or make reference to instructions for reporting the uncertainty of measurement. - 5.4.6.3 When estimating measurement uncertainty, all significant sources of uncertainty in the given situation are taken into account using accepted methods of analysis.